 What is a peer mentor?

-Peer Mentors are knowledgeable upper-year undergraduate students who assist first-year undergraduate students with their transition to OCAD University; provide support, guidance and information regarding university procedures, student services and extracurricular activities; and encourages engagement with community, peers, faculty and staff.
+Peer Mentors are knowledgeable, enthusiastic and confident upper-year undergraduate students going into second-, third-, fourth-, or upper-year studies who assist first-year undergraduate students with their transition to OCAD University: provide support, guidance and information regarding university procedures, student services and extracurricular activities; and encourage engagement with community, peers, faculty and staff.

 Become a peer mentor!

-- Gain new skills and strengthen communication savvy!
+- Gain transferable skills through training and support

 Upper-year mature students (25+) and international students are welcome to become Peer Mentors too!
 As a mature student mentor or international mentor, you would be matched with first-year mature or international students who can benefit from your diverse and shared experiences.

-- Attend/participate in PEER MENTOR PRINCIPLES, two days of mandatory program support and training (always scheduled the first Monday/Tuesday following completion of winter semester classes and exams.
-See 2018/2019 dates below.)
+- Attend/participate in-person PEER MENTOR PRINCIPLES, ONE day of mandatory, engaging program support and training (Wednesday, April 22, 2020), following completion of winter term classes and assessment period.

 - Contribute and participate online as moderators, May to September, (Facebook groups, etc.).